codeforkansascity/civic-project-mapping/readme.md

 4. Commit and push your changes.
 5. Submit a pull request.

+## Technology Patterns
+This a HTML/CSS/JavaScript web application.
+Data is stored in a Google Spread Sheet.

+This code is based of of Tom Kompare's https://github.com/tkompare/flushots2013.

+## Running the Site Locally on Your Computer
+To run the site locally on your own computer (most helpful for previewing your own changes),

+Fork and clone the repository to a directory on your computer.
+Open the index.html file in your browser.

 ## <a name="copyright"></a>Copyright
 Copyright (c) 2014 Code for America Kansas City Brigade.
 See [LICENSE][] for details.

+This is a volunteer effort of the Kansas City Brigade of Code for America. http://codeforkc.org